Lombiq/Hastlayer-Hardware-Framework---Vitis/Docs/ZynqPetaLinux.md

 ![Download PetaLinux Installer](Images/PetalinuxDownloadInstaller.png)

 PetaLinux building requires a 64-bit Linux machine with supported RedHat 7-8, CentOS 7-8, or Ubuntu 16-18-20.
 The actual PetaLinux tools installation must be done as a regular user, but for installing the required packages you need root access too.
-For more details see the documentation (https://www.xilinx.com/content/dam/xilinx/support/documentation/sw_manuals/xilinx2021_1/ug1144-petalinux-tools-reference-guide.pdf).
+For more details see [the documentation](https://www.xilinx.com/content/dam/xilinx/support/documentation/sw_manuals/xilinx2021_1/ug1144-petalinux-tools-reference-guide.pdf).

 ```
 ./petalinux-v2020.2-final-installer.run --dir ${HOME}/petalinux20202 --platform "arm"